French Vintage Living Room and Foyer – Before and After

 My French Vintage living room and foyer before and after tour shows how I turned this 1980’s house into a beautiful modern home with French and vintage touches.

 I have lived in this house for nearly two years now and I have never shown before and after photos of my living room and foyer before.
 Today I’m giving you the full before and after tour along with some renovation photos.

-Throughout the entire house there were different flooring elements.
+Throughout the entire home there were different flooring elements.
 The living room and dining room had hardwood and so did the stairs.
-The rest was 80s tile.
+The rest was 80s outdated tile.
 The only way to have a consistent floor pattern was to get rid of all the hardwood.
 It was a bit painful but these stairs were also incredibly slippery.

 I really wanted new hardwood up the stairs to match the rest of the house (I also have hardwood in the main floor office and on upstairs landing and hallway) with a carpet runner over top but that’s a huge expense for such a nondescript staircase.

 I decided to add a fun carpet just on the stairs.
-The carpet is makes it look like a runner for the fraction of the cost.
+The carpet makes it look like a runner for the fraction of the cost.

 The laundry room now has a pocket door.
 The door on the left is the door to the garage.

 Stair carpet: Shaw – Twist of Fate color #756 Atmosphere with 3/8 9 lb underlay (similar to Elite Touch but smaller pattern)

 Hardwood (manufactured wood) throughout: Dansk Hardwood Monterey Wire Brushed Weathered Saddle (Oak)

 The living room is a long narrow room that used to have the living room plus dining room and the back of the house as the kitchen.
 Pretty typical.